Head; lice; nits; eggs; school; exclusion; itch; hair; comb; wet; combing; ;

 - Do other things which may stop children catching them again from other children, like plaiting long hair or tying it back tightly, making sure children do not share hats and brushes, telling them how lice are spread.

 - If it seems that the treatment has not worked try a different one.
 Sometimes head lice become resistant to one treatment.
-Treatments are sold by several different companies.
+Treatments are sold by several different companies and treatments with different names may have the same chemical.
 Check whether a different treatment has a different chemical.
 It could be the same chemical with a different brand name.
+Ask your pharmacist for help to choose the right chemicals.

 - The places that have been bitten can go on itching for several days after the lice have been killed.
 Check whether live lice and eggs are still there and it is not just the itch.